 On the subject of Tennis, the 2009 Wimbledon final award ceremony certainly counts.
 Andy Roddick had a career record of 2-17 against, arguably, the best tennis player who's ever lived, Roger Federer, and got into the finals on a miracle.
 Needless to say, the match was expected to be an easy drubbing.
 However, Roddick played remarkable well, but still lost in an absolute heart-breaker, 7-5, 6-7, 6-7, 6-3, 14-16, and the win gave Roger Federer the all-time record of 15 grand slam wins.
 Roddick gracefully accepted the loss, but as he sat down and Federer received his applause, the crowd broke into a "Rodd-ick!
 Rodd-ick!" chant.

-Another example involving Federer: at the 2009 Australian Open he was denied a record equalling 14th Grand Slam by close friend and rival Rafael Nadal in a hard fought five setter.
-He breaks down utterly and is barely able to finish his runner-up speech, which he uses to praise Nadal's performance.
-Nadal then pulls him into a hug and says "Remember, you're a great champion, you're one of the best in history.
+Another example involving Federer: at the 2009 Australian Open he was denied a record-equalling 14th Grand Slam by close friend and rival Rafael Nadal in a hard-fought five-setter.
+He broke down utterly and was barely able to finish his runner-up speech, which he used to praise Nadal's performance.
+Nadal then pulled him into a hug and said "Remember, you're a great champion, you're one of the best in history.
 You're going to improve on the 14 of Sampras."note He did... and then some.
 Going into Wimbledon 2019, Federer had 20.

 During a softball game between Central Washington University and Western Oregon University, WOU senior Sara Tucholsky hit the only home run of her career.
 But after rounding first (and returning to retouch the bag), she tore the ACL in her right knee.
 The umpires stated that WOU could not assist Tucholsky in rounding the bases, so two Central players picked her up and carried her around the bases.
 By the time they reached home plate, there wasn't a dry eye in the house.
 That moment was named "Best Sports Moment Of The Year" at the 2008 ESPYs.
 Watch it here